-1. Support legislative, administrative, or other efforts that protect/ advance Valley Water's interests in California's Modernization of the Delta Conveyance, including efforts to ensure financially prudent project delivery.

-2. Support legislative actions that provide for drought relief funding and policies.

-3. Support and advocate for the Direct Potable Reuse of recycled water through Raw Water Augmentation and Treated Drinking Water Augmentation, specifically advocating for the State Water Board to promulgate criteria and authorization for these purposes.

-4. Support measures that increase or sustain the reliability or quality of Valley Water's imported water supplies.

-5. Support increasing water use efficiency throughout the state, while taking into account previous water use efficiency investments.

-6. Support strengthening local agencies' ability to manage and protect groundwater supplies.

-7. Support the role of technology in addressing water conservation efforts and encourage government funding for technological advancements.

-8. Support tax-exempt status for water conservation rebates.

-9. Support legislative efforts that provide public water agencies with first right of refusal to accept wastewater.

-10. Support legislation and policies that prioritize municipal and industrial water supplies during shortages.

-11. Support enactment of county or city ordinances that would promote compliance with SB 407 by requiring the replacement of non-water-conserving plumbing fixtures upon the transfer or real property, or other enforcement mechanisms.
+- Support legislative, administrative, or other efforts that protect/advance Valley Water's interests in California's Modernization of the Delta Conveyance, including efforts to ensure financially prudent project delivery. - 2.
+Support legislative actions that provide for drought relief funding and policies. - 3.
+Support and advocate for the Direct Potable Reuse of recycled water through Raw Water Augmentation and Treated Drinking Water Augmentation, specifically advocating for the State Water Board to promulgate criteria and authorization for these purposes. - 4.
+Support measures that increase or sustain the reliability or quality of Valley Water's imported water supplies. - 5.
+Support increasing water use efficiency throughout the state, while taking into account previous water use efficiency investments. - 6.
+Support strengthening local agencies' ability to manage and protect groundwater supplies. - 7.
+Support the role of technology in addressing water conservation efforts and encourage government funding for technological advancements. - 8.
+Support tax-exempt status for water conservation rebates. - 9.
+Support legislative efforts that provide public water agencies with first right of refusal to accept wastewater. - 10.
+Support legislation and policies that prioritize municipal and industrial water supplies during shortages. - 11.
+Support enactment of county or city ordinances that would promote compliance with SB 407 by requiring the replacement of non-water-conserving plumbing fixtures upon transfer of real property, or other enforcement mechanisms. - 12.
+Support efforts to reduce non-functional turf through building standards and other means.